bisakhmondal/blog.bisakh/data/blog/Monitoring-with-Datadog-in-Apache-APISIX.md

 }'
 ```

-Now any requests to endpoint uri `/hello` will generate aforesaid metrics and push it to local DogStatsD server of the datadog agent.
+Now any requests to endpoint uri `/hello` will generate aforesaid metrics and push them to the local DogStatsD server of the datadog agent.

 Now, to **disable** the plugin simply remove the corresponding json configuration in the plugin configuration to disable the `datadog`.
-APISIX plugins are hot-reloaded, therefore no need to restart APISIX.
+APISIX plugins are hot-loaded, therefore there is no need to restart APISIX.

 ```shell
 # disable plugin for a route